KevinZhang19870314/shadowai/QUICKSTART.md

 ---

-🎉 Now you've mastered the basic usage of MockAI!
+🎉 Now you've mastered the basic usage of ShadowAI!
 Start creating your own intelligent mock data!